ViewComponent/view_component/docs/guide/slots.md

 # Slots

-In addition to the `content` accessor, ViewComponents accept content through slots.
-Slots are dedicated areas of a component that render content, including other components.
+In addition to the `content` accessor, ViewComponents can accept content through slots.
+Think of slots as a way to render multiple blocks of content, including other components.

 Slots are defined with `renders_one` and `renders_many`: